 2004–2017.
-Long-running solo project/band.
-Melancholy songs played with vigor and swiftness; atmosphere, weird synth noises; occasionally funny lyrics.
-ARMS' third record, called Patterns, arrived June 3, 2016 and is out now on Paper Garden Records.
+My solo project/band.
+Sad songs played with vigor and swiftness; atmosphere, weird synth noises; occasionally funny lyrics.
+ARMS' third and final record, called Patterns, arrived June 3, 2016 and is out now on Paper Garden Records.

 "...the type of confident, assured record that can only come from a band that knows itself...flitting between Leonard Cohen homages and Rufus Wainwright inspirations, [Patterns] is always more than the sum of its parts.
 It is, immediately, the best album that ARMS have put together. — Noisey